facebook

 ASC Studies Club

-All students of the School of Applied Science automatically become members of the Applied Science Studies Club and are entitled to take part in the wide variety of sport events, academic activities and welfare work organised by the Club.
+All students from the School of Applied Science automatically become members of the ASC-SC.
+Members are encouraged to participate in a wide range of student-organised activities, including sports events, academic initiatives, and welfare programmes.

 Quick Links